openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

     </div>
     <div>
       <div>when it is a Router and a new End Device is seeking to join the Thread network</div>
-      <div>A Router cannot revert to an End Device in this scenario.</div>
+      <div>Wrong.
+A Router cannot revert to an End Device in this scenario.</div>
     </div>
     <div>
       <div>when it is an End Device and is seeking to leave the Thread network</div>
-      <div>A Router cannot revert to an End Device in this scenario.</div>
+      <div>Wrong.
+A Router cannot revert to an End Device in this scenario.</div>
     </div>
   </devsite-multiple-choice>
 </div>